 Last published 19 Dec 2017

-A Statement of Satisfactory Tenancy is a reference from FACS Housing that provides details about:
+A Statement of Satisfactory Tenancy is a reference from DCJ Housing that provides details about:

 - where you live or lived as a public housing tenant